AndreaSoprani/SudokuSolver/README.md

 (arc-consistency).

 The algorithm solves the sudoku through backtracking (dfs).
-Variable selection can be done with 2 polcies:
+Variable selection can be done with 2 policies:
- * MRV (Minimum Remaining Values)
+ * MRV (Minimum Remaining Values) (default)
  * Degree

 Value selection is done with the LCV (Least Constraining Value) policy.

+## Instructions

+Sudokus to be solved are stored in "sudokus.txt".
+Each sudoku must be stored in a line of 81 characters in the range [0, 9] (0 for empty cells, 1-9 for filled ones).
+No blank lines should be included in this file.
+This file already contains 10 difficult sudokus.

+Solved sudokus will be stored in "solutions.txt".
+The file will show solution time, unsolved grid and solved grid for each sudoku in "sudokus.txt" and it will be overwritten at each execution of "main.py".

+Execute "main.py" in order to solve all the sudokus in "sudokus.txt".